WebOrigami/docs/src/content/language/comparison.md

 subtitle: Differences between Origami and JavaScript expressions
 ---

-If you're coming to Origami from JavaScript, it might help you to know that Origami is:
+If you're familiar with JavaScript, you can think of Origami as **JavaScript expressions plus paths**.

-- an expression language modeled closely after expressions in JavaScript…
-- with a few changes in syntax to support Origami's intended focus on defining web sites and being usable as a scripting language in a command shell.
+Origami also includes some minor adaptations that make it easier for you to type expressions in a command line.

 This page enumerates the differences between Origami and JavaScript expressions.